 CUDA Cores: 2560 | Base/Boost Clocks: 1605/1815 MHz | Memory: 8GB GDDR6 | Memory Bandwidth: 14 Gbps | Power Connectors: 1x PCIe 8-pin, 1x PCIe 6-pin | Outputs: 1x HDMI, 3x DisplayPort, 1x USB-C

 The EVGA FTW3 Ultra has always been one of their most high-end and most expensive variants for any graphics card, and this is certainly the case for the RTX 2070 Super edition as well.
+We also went with an EVGA variant in our recommendations for the best RTX 2080 Ti graphics cards, but the choice is a little different here.
 The EVGA FTW3 Ultra RTX 2070 Super is unapologetically EVGA in every sense of the word, and that is not necessarily a bad thing.
 In fact, it is one of the best variants of the RTX 2070 Super currently available.

 Packing an extensive 3-slot cooler, the EVGA FTW3 Ultra makes no compromises when it comes to its thermal performance.
+The highlight of the FTW3 Ultra RTX 2080 is its extraordinary GPU Overclocking capability, coupled with an excellent thermal management system.
 The heat-generating components make direct contact with a large base plate that is connected to the main heatsink array via several heatpipes.
 The expansive surface area of the heatsink helps dissipate the heat effectively and quickly, especially when aided by the fans.
 Three very quiet, high-quality fans are integrated into the card which provide excellent acoustic performance even under significant loads.

 Despite being a really high-end variant of an expensive graphics card, the EVGA FTW3 Ultra does not quite have the looks to back it up.
 It looks quite plain and understated thanks to its rather dull design.
 The fan shroud is mostly black with nothing interesting on it apart from some branding, and the backplate of the card is also rather plain and uninspiring.
 The card also lacks any sort of lighting on the shroud which can be a deal-breaker for those who are looking for a customizable look from their graphics card to fit a particular theme.
 The EVGA FTW3 Ultra RTX 2070 Super is rather lacking in this department.

-Looks aside, the FTW3 Ultra is a really excellent graphics card.
+Looks aside, the FTW3 Ultra is a really excellent graphics card and one that is among the best RTX 2070 Super cards when it comes to overclocking.
 It offers top-of-the-line performance in both thermals and acoustics, and also has a high power budget and robust internal components.
 If looks do not matter to you and you’re looking for the renowned EVGA reliability, then this one might just be the one for you.

 4. Gigabyte Gaming OC RTX 2070 Super 3X